 Some women love long, carefully shaped talons.
 Others prefer short rounded nails.
 Manicure preferences are subjective, and trends are constantly changing.
 We say wear whatever you like, with confidence.

 But with so many options, it's nice to have some inspiration.
 So, we rounded up a slew of manicures that are sure to spark ideas for your own looks, from bright pops of color to intricate designs.
 Whether you like something more subtle (we're looking at you, nude nail devotees) or you crave a mani with more personality (trust, us, there's plenty of that here), you'll find something to suit you in our round-up.

 Meet the Expert

-Keep reading for a rundown of 30 popular manicure and pedicure trends that are super hot right now, and how you can wear them along with tips from celebrity manicurists.
+Keep reading for a rundown of 30 popular manicure and pedicure trends, and how you can wear them along with tips from celebrity manicurists.

 Acrylic Nail Manicures

 There are many acrylic nails that can not only add length to your digits—they can also add a heavy dose of drama.
 Keep your look fresh and easier-to-maintain by shortening the length of faux nails slightly and by rounding the edges.
 Extra length not your thing?
 Shorter nails are trendy, too.

 There are some people who insist your manicure and pedicure should be matched, but that's a dated rule.
 These days, you can totally change up your mani from your pedi—just pull inspiration from the many nail trends out there.
 There's no reason they should match, although a color scheme that relates is always a nice way to tie things together.

 These shades have tiny specks of glitters and flecks, and can change colors depending on the lighting you’re in.
 These types of shades you can wear on their own (two to three coats), or layer (a single coat) over any nail polish to switch up any shade.
 It’s so simple to do but looks like you did something extra.